lucapette/website/content/writing/what-i-think-about-when-programmers-talk-about-speed.md

 title: What I think about when programmers talk about speed
 ---

-In my career as an engineering manager, I often find myself in conversations about speed of development with my direct reports.

-Speed intended as how fast they can write a feature and ship it.

-While I have the tendency to dislike the terms "performance" and "speed", I get why programmers are so interested in this.
-After all, shipping code to production is a pretty tangible outcome.
+As an engineering manager, my direct reports often ask me to assess their speed.
+Often the problem is that they feel too slow.
+A little more rarely they want confirmation that they are fast.

-Over the years a pattern emerged, especially with less experienced developer: a clear disconnect between the way they think about speed and the way I think about it.
+Over the years a pattern emerged in these conversations, especially with less experienced developers: there's often a clear disconnect between the way they think about speed and the way I think about it.

 In my conversations, I always cover the following: